1996 Madrid Taxi Aéreo Learjet 25 crash

-The Mamonas Assassinas Learjet 25D crash occurred on March 2, 1996, originating from Brasília International Airport in Brasília, Federal District, with the destination of São Paulo/Guarulhos International Airport in Guarulhos, São Paulo.
+The 1996 Madrid Taxi Aéreo Learjet 25 crash occurred on 2 March 1996, originating from Brasília International Airport in Brasília, Federal District, with the destination of São Paulo/Guarulhos International Airport in Guarulhos, São Paulo.
 The aircraft collided with the Serra da Cantareira, resulting in the loss of all nine lives on board, including two crew members and seven passengers.
 Among the victims were all members of the comedic rock band Mamonas Assassinas, causing a tragedy that garnered significant national attention in Brazil.
 There were no survivors.

-The aircraft involved was a Learjet 25D owned by Madri Táxi Aéreo, a air taxi service based in Ribeirão Preto.
+The aircraft involved was a Learjet 25D owned by Madrid Táxi Aéreo, a air taxi service based in Ribeirão Preto.
 The aircraft was compliant with all mandatory inspections and documentation, authorized to operate as intended.

 The accident was classified by the Aeronautical Accidents Investigation and Prevention Center (CENIPA) as a controlled flight into terrain.
 Contributing factors identified by CENIPA included crew fatigue from an extended work period without rest, the pilot's authoritarian demeanor contrasted with the copilot's passivity, miscommunication between the aircraft and ground control due to improper phraseology, the crew's unfamiliarity with the destination airport's aeronautical charts, and environmental factors such as the low population density of the Serra da Cantareira, which reduced visibility, particularly at night.

 The remote location of the crash site delayed rescue efforts, which were only fully executed the following morning.
 Upon arrival, all occupants were confirmed deceased.
 The tragedy sparked widespread public mourning, with approximately 100,000 people attending the funeral procession for the band members.

 Background

 Operator

-The operator was Madri Táxi Aéreo Ltda, an air taxi company.
+The operator was Madrid Táxi Aéreo Ltda, an air taxi company.
 At the time of the incident, the company held an active and operational air registry.
 Based in Ribeirão Preto, it had been in operation for one year.
-The owner, Antônio Nunes Leme Galvão, was not indicted, as the investigation concluded that pilot Jorge Martins was qualified to operate the Learjet 25D, absolving the owner of responsibility.
+The owner, Antônio Nunes Leme Galvão, was not indicted, as the investigation concluded that pilot Jorge Luiz Martins was qualified to operate the Learjet 25D, absolving the owner of responsibility.

 Aircraft

 The aircraft was a Learjet 25D, registered under the tail number PT-LSD, manufactured by Learjet in 1978.
-At the time of the flight, it had accumulated 6 123 flight hours, a typical amount for this aircraft type.
+At the time of the flight, it had accumulated 6,123 flight hours, a typical amount for this aircraft type.
 All mandatory inspections were up to date, with the annual inspection conducted by Líder Táxi Aéreo and the most recent six-month inspection by Transamérica Táxi Aéreo, both authorized companies.
 The aircraft had a capacity for eight passengers and required a minimum of two crew members, with a maximum human load of ten.